adekolaolat/bods-liverpool-azure-data-engineering/guides/bods-data-guide.md

 ```
 ### Response

-Response is in an XML format, which is in SIRI-VM.
-Find sample responses for both Arriva and Stagecoach here.
+The response from the BODS API comes in XML format, following the SIRI-VM (Vehicle Monitoring) standard.
+You can check out this [ sample responses (xml files) ](https://github.com/adekolaolat/bods-liverpool-azure-data-engineering/tree/main/sample-raw-data)  for both Arriva and Stagecoach.

+Understanding how to make the API call, the structure of the URL and what the response looks like is a key part of building the pipeline and transformations that would be done. .